maazsirkhot/Distributed_System_Twitter/readme.md

 # Twitter

 1. Download the project.
 2. Extract the zip file.
+3. Start redis server by the command ```redis-server``` (redis has to be installed in your system and has to be running in its default port).
-3. Go to the location where your package.json resides.
+4. Go to the location where your package.json resides.
-4. Run the command "npm install".
+5. Run the command "npm install".
-5. fter all the dependencies get installed, run the command "npm start".
+6. After all the dependencies get installed, run the command "npm start".

 ## Linting